ZenHubIO/API/README.md

 }
 ```

-**Notes:**
+##### Notes

-The endpoint returns :
+The endpoint returns:

-- the total estimate epic value (the sum of the epic's estimate, plus all estimates contained within it)
+- the total estimate epic value (the sum of the epic’s estimate, plus all estimates contained within it)
 - the estimate of the epic
 - pipeline name the epic is in
 - issues belonging to the epic.